ONCHAN SCHOOL

 My Communication

 Within the Onchan SPC we focus on total communication.
-We use various strategies to promote communication such as PECS (Picture Exchange Communication System), communication books, objects of reference (such as showing a child a nappy before changing them) as well as hand holding and allowing children to lead us to what it is they want/need.
+We use various strategies to promote communication such as PECS (Picture Exchange Communication System), communication books, objects of reference (such as showing a child a nappy before changing them), using sign from sign-a-long, and allowing children to lead us to what it is they want/need.
 Communication forms a part of all areas of the curriculum and is not a stand alone subject.
 Empowering our learners to use the communication tools that best suit their needs allows them to have a voice and to be heard.
 Having relationships with support staff and teachers built on trust allows our learners to feel comfortable and confident when communicating their needs/wants, likes/dislikes and frustrations.
+Emotional literacy is also taught to allow children to express how they are feeling and helping them to feel validated when their emotions are identified.